Health Care Administration

 Graduates of the Massage Therapy program are eligible to take the licensure exam to practice in the State of Iowa.
 This curriculum is approved by the Iowa Board of Examiners for Massage Therapy.
 The program may be completed in one year totaling over 700 contact hours of instruction.

-Medical Assistant and Medical Assistant Specialist are multi-skilled office professionals who are primarily employed in chiropractic offices, hospitals or medical clinics.
+Medical Assistant are multi-skilled office professionals who are primarily employed in chiropractic offices, hospitals or medical clinics.
 Their duties include assisting patients, lab procedures, limited x-ray procedures and general office duties.
 Prospective students who enjoy a wide range of daily duties in a fast-paced environment are good candidates for the Medical Assistant program.

 Medical Office Technology

 Well-trained medical office professionals are highly sought after by a variety of medical facilities.
 The Medical Office Technology program prepares students for careers in such areas as transcription, coding, recordings, insurance and billing.
 Individuals who enjoy detail and office work in a fast-paced environment are well suited for this career.

 This three-term course prepares graduates to work in a hospital or retail pharmacy.
 A Pharmacy Technician works under the supervision of a pharmacist.
 Pharmacy Technicians need a broad knowledge of pharmacy practice.
 Upon completion of the 38-credit program, graduates will be awarded a diploma.
 This program will provide students with the necessary information required to pass the National Certification Exam offered by the Pharmacy Technician Certification Board.